-The pain of a contusion often resolves within the first week.
+The pain of a contusion often goes away within the first week or two.
 But the swelling and discoloration may take weeks to go away.

 Treatment consists of one or more of the following:

-RICE (which stands for Rest, Ice, Compression, and Elevation)
+RICE.
+This stands for Rest, Ice, Compression, and Elevation

 Ice.
 Put ice on the injured area 3 to 4 times a day for 20 minutes at a time.
-Use an ice pack or bag of frozen peas wrapped in a thin towel.
-Never put ice directly on your child's skin.
+To make an ice pack, put ice cubes in a plastic bag that seals at the top.
+Wrap the bag in a clean, thin towel or cloth.
+Never put ice directly on the skin.

 Elevation.
-Have your child raise the injured body part above the level of his or her heart.
+Have your child raise the injured body part above the level of the heart.

 Medicines to relieve inflammation and pain.
-These will likely be NSAIDs (nonsteroidal anti-inflammatory medicines).
+These will likely be NSAIDs (nonsteroidal anti-inflammatory drugs).
 NSAIDs include ibuprofen and naproxen.
 Give these medicines to your child only as directed by your child’s healthcare provider.

-Physical therapy (PT) to strengthen the injured area.
+Physical therapy (PT).
+This is done to strengthen the injured area.
 This is especially helpful for moderate to severe strains or sprains.

-Casting of the affected area to keep it still and allow the strain or sprain to heal.
+Cast.
+Casting the affected area is done to keep it still and let the strain or sprain heal.